Leadership & Staff

 Scott Forslund – Executive Director

-Scott Forslund is the founding executive director of Providence Institute for a Healthier Community.
+Scott is the founding Executive Director of Providence Institute for a Healthier Community.
 He brings over 30 years’ experience in healthcare, journalism and communications to these roles.
-He serves on a number of boards and councils including Chair, Board of Trustees, YMCA of Snohomish County; Executive Committee, Workforce Snohomish; Washington state Governor Jay Inslee’s Council for the Healthiest Next Generation; Board of Governors and Steering Committee, Civic Health Index, Seattle CityClub; Advisory Board, University of Washington-Bothell School of Nursing and Health Studies; Washington state Department of Health Secretary John Wiesman’s Partnering with Healthcare Work Group; Forward Looking Committee, United Way of Snohomish County; the Governing Council for the North Sound Accountable Community of Health; and others.
+Currently he serves on a number of boards and councils including, Board of Trustees, YMCA of Snohomish County; Executive Committee, and chair, Strategic Oversight Committee, Workforce Snohomish; Washington state Governor Jay Inslee’s Council for the Healthiest Next Generation; Advisory Board, University of Washington-Bothell School of Nursing and Health Studies; and others.

 Jessica Burt – Community Health Education Manager